Tokyo itinerary 2 days - what to do

 Our first time in Tokyo was an absolute blast and we’ve put together this guide based on our own experience so that other travelers can get the best of this awesome destination as well!

-1. Day One In Tokyo – Visit Shibuya Crossing – See The Scramble
+Day 1: Shibuya Crossing – See The Scramble

 We just had to head over to the “Busiest Intersection In The World” on our first day in Japan.
 This intersection is almost “fun” to cross in a way.